 Why Do Lottery Winners Lose Their Wealth?

-Murray cites Steve Lewit, Financial Wealth Group of Chicago:
+Murray cites Steve Lewit of Financial Wealth Group of Chicago:

 People who were little, ordinary people all of a sudden become extraordinary.
 They’re euphoric.
 They lose all sense of reality.
 They think they’re invincible and powerful.
 They think they’re Superman.

-Giving away too much money to family and friends is often one of the chief causes of squandered wealth.
+Many of the suddenly wealthy squander their wealth by giving away too much money to family and friends.
 Put differently, the problem of sudden wealth is that those who receive are not prepared to handle it.